Trends in Psychiatry and Psychotherapy

 Methods

-One-hundred and fourteen outpatients diagnosed with bulimia nervosa (BN) and binge eating disorder were sequentially assessed.
-MINI PLUS was used to assess psychiatric diagnoses.
+One-hundred and fourteen outpatients diagnosed with bulimia nervosa (BN) and binge eating disorder (BED) were sequentially assessed.
+The Mini International Neuropsychiatric Interview Plus (MINI PLUS) was used to assess psychiatric diagnoses.
 Validated self-report instruments were used to assess general and eating-related psychopathology.
-The assessment of caloric consumption during BEE was performed through Dietpro Clinical Program.
-Data analysis was performed with independent Student's t test, effect size (Cohen's d) and Pearson's correlation.
+The Dietpro Clinical Program® was used for assessment of calorie consumption during BEE.
+Data were analyzed with independent Student's t tests, effect size (Cohen's d), and Pearson's correlation coefficients.

 Results

 Participants with BSD comorbid with a depressive disorder consumed significantly more calories during BEE than those without depression.
-Furthermore, participants with BSD and higher levels of impulsivity had a greater caloric intake during the episode.
-Specifically, regarding BN, participants with greater disease severity consumed more calories during the episode than those with less severity.
+Furthermore, participants with BSD and higher levels of impulsivity had higher caloric intake during episodes.
+Specifically regarding BN, participants with greater disease severity consumed more calories during episodes than those with lesser severity.

-Overall, depression and high impulsivity were associated with a higher caloric intake during BEE in individuals with BSD.
-For those with BN, the disease severity was associated with greater caloric consumption during the episode.
-Our results support the relevance of early identification of psychiatric comorbidities and the implementation of strategies to control mood and impulsivity aiming at a better prognosis in the treatment of BSD.
+Overall, depression and high impulsivity were associated with higher caloric intake during BEE in individuals with BSD.
+For those with BN, disease severity was associated with greater calorie consumption during episodes.
+Our results support the relevance of early identification of psychiatric comorbidities and implementation of strategies to control mood and impulsivity, aiming for better prognosis in the treatment of BSD.

 Keywords